 Reed Hastings

 Reed Hastings is a technology entrepreneur and Stanford University alumnus with a degree in computer science.
 He left his job as a software engineer to launch PureSoftware.
-The company was subsequently bought by Rational Software, which enabled him to finance Netflix — the company he co-founded alongside Marc Randolph in 1997.
+Subsequently, Rational Software bought the company, enabling Hastings to finance Netflix, which he co-founded alongside Marc Randolph in 1997.

 Greg Peters

-Greg Peters is one of the major individual stakeholders in Netflix’s stock.
-He owns 13,090 shares, which is less than 0.01% of the company’s total outstanding shares.
+Greg Peters is one of the significant individual stakeholders in Netflix’s stock.
+He owns 13,090 shares, less than 0.01% of the company’s total shares.
 While Peters has a vested interest in how well Netflix performs as a business, his stake is relatively small compared to the total value of its market capitalization.

-Peters joined Netflix in 2008 and served as their Chief Product Officer from 2017-2023.
-As CPO, he led the product team, which is responsible for designing, building, and optimizing the entire customer experience on the streaming site.
-Prior to this role, he was the International Development Officer for Netflix, where he worked on expanding their international customer base and global presence in various markets.
-He is now a co-CEO of the company.
+Peters joined Netflix in 2008 and served as its Chief Product Officer from 2017 to 2023.
+As CPO, he led the product team and was responsible for designing, building, and optimizing the entire customer experience on the streaming site.
+Before this role, he was the company’s International Development Officer, where he worked on expanding its international customer base and global presence in various markets.
+He is now the company’s co-CEO.

-He holds a seat on the board of directors for 2U Inc., an educational technology services provider based out of Maryland, USA.
-His collective responsibilities demonstrate his dedication to promoting innovation and developing enhanced customer experiences across multiple industries — both at home with Netflix and abroad with 2U Inc.
+He serves on the board of directors for 2U, Inc., an educational technology services provider based in Maryland, USA.
+His collective responsibilities demonstrate his dedication to promoting innovation and developing enhanced customer experiences across multiple industries, both at home with Netflix and abroad with 2U, Inc.

 David Hyman

-David Hyman is not only an individual insider shareholder of Netflix, he is also a valuable member of the company’s executive team.
+David Hyman is not only an insider shareholder of Netflix but also a valuable company executive team member.
 He has been with the streaming service for over 20 years and currently holds 31,610 shares or about 0.01% of all outstanding shares in the company.

-As General Counsel and Secretary of Netflix, Hyman has overseen all legal affairs, which have allowed the service to grow and be successful.
-Not only that, but he is also responsible for public policy initiatives in order to ensure maximum compliance with government regulations and that ethical standards are met.
+As Netflix’s General Counsel and Secretary, Hyman has overseen all legal affairs, which have allowed the service to grow and succeed.
+He is also responsible for public policy initiatives to ensure maximum compliance with government regulations and meet ethical standards.

 Leslie J. Kilgore